NVIDIA-AI-IOT/remembr/eval.md

 > Because of the number of videos, be sure to have a large amount of storage.
 The processed dataset is ~335GB, but since the pre-processing phase also downloads LiDAR and other outputs, we would recommend having ~500GB extra storage.

-Download the CODa devkit to some directory not inside ReMEmbR:
+Download the CODa devkit to some directory not inside ReMEmbR.
+Ideally place this in a larger HDD that has enough storage for all the data.
 ```
 git clone https://github.com/ut-amrl/coda-devkit.git
+cd coda-devkit && mkdir data
 ```

 Then let us set a few environment variables.
 Fill them with the appropriate paths.
 The `REMEMBR_PATH` is the folder where the `scripts` folder is accessible.